 “We live in a media driven world that programs us to avoid thinking, to distract ourselves, to divert our minds with entertainment or purchases.
 Our social norms seem to condone jacking up our energy with an incessant flow of caffeine or drama.
 But who engages in self-soothing activities that are intentional interactions with self?
 If rest seems like it would take discipline, you are operating out of someone else’s paradigm.
 Emotional processing takes energy, healing takes energy, learning new ways to respond takes energy.
 That’s why teenagers sleep so much.
 They are busy making sense of the world while they rest.”
 Gabrielle Pullen, iRest trainer

 I schedule rest into my life.
 I wouldn’t be able to counsel effectively and show up fully present and attuned without it.

-Results does not always require “doing.”
-Consider downloading a yoga nidra visualization or finding some way to achieve this awakened state of rest that offers so many benefits.
+In conclusion, getting results does not always require “doing.”
+Consider downloading a yoga nidra visualization.
+Find some way to achieve this awakened state of rest that offers so many benefits.